yangz10/JJ-Capstone-Project/README.md

 ![](./images/features.png)

-To test our hypothese, we check the data distribution and useful features for model building.
+To test our hypothesis, we check the data distribution and useful features for model building.

 ![](./images/product.png)

-### 2. Techniches
+### 2. Techniques

-To better create features, we use the word embedding technology to transfrom text into numeric values.
+To better create features, we use the word embedding technology to transform text into numeric values.

 ![](./images/wordEmb.png)